MuhammedBuyukkinaci/General-IT-Notes/README.md

 async def update_item(item_id: int, item: Item, user: User, importance: int = Body()):
 ```

 36) `from fastapi import Body` is a parameter called embed.
-When you set it to True, it will return or expect the former instead of the latter.
+When you set it to True, it will return or expect the latter instead of the former.
 If we have one body parameter for our endpoint, FastAPI expects the former.
 If we have more than 1 Body parameters, FastAPI expects a pattern like latter one.

 ```former.json
 {"name": "Muhammed"}